Motivic action for Siegel modular forms: Yoshida lifts from real quadratic fields

 Compare this to the explicit form of Theorem~\ref{thm:Beilinson_for_Sym2}.

-\begin{remark} In fact, we use $H^i_{\mathcal M}$ to denote the {\em integral subspace} of motivic cohomology group, and accordingly, we should be considering an integral version of the Chow groups above, but we omit this in the exposition. \end{remark}
+\begin{remark} In fact, we will need to use Scholl's integral subspace $H^i_{\mathcal M}(M_\Z, \Q(j))$ of motivic cohomology, and accordingly, we should be considering an integral version of the Chow groups above.
+We have omitted this in the exposition so far, but we will return to it shortly. \end{remark}

 When $F = \Q \oplus \Q$, the Hilbert modular surface $X_0$ is a product of two modular curves, and the Asai $L$-function recovers the Rankin--Selberg $L$-function of a pair of weight two forms.
 Beilinson proved his conjecture in this case by using modular units attached to the product of their product~\cite{Beilinson} (c.f.\ \cite[Theorem III.8]{kaye2016arithmetic}).
 The motivic cohomology classes are called {\em Beilinson--Flach elements}.
 However, as explained in Remark~\ref{rmk:Yoshida_lifts}, this case does not fall under the scope of our conjecture.